ElsayedHossny/Pipe-Inspection-Robot/README.md

 ---

+## Architectural Diagram of the Project

 ![Arch Project](https://raw.githubusercontent.com/ElsayedHossny/Pipe-Inspection-Robot/main/Arch_Project.jpg)

+This diagram illustrates the overall design of the project and how the system is planned.

+---

 ## **Project Overview**
 This project presents an intelligent pipe inspection robot that combines embedded control with AI capabilities.